pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * Common sense is not much more than understanding the rules of cause and effect.

 ## make compromises
+* We don't like making compromises but we have to do it anyway.

 ##  to cut someone slack
-You should go easy on him.
+* You should go easy on him.
 Cut him some slack because he's had a rough week.

 ## to cool off